Used Car: 2011 Audi Q5 Review

 The 2011 Audi Q5 is ranked:

 When it was new, reviewers said the 2011 Audi Q5 was one of the most well-rounded compact luxury crossovers on the market.
 Its interior is not the biggest, but its base engine is very fuel-efficient, its interior is well-crafted and reviewers said it ably balances sporty handling and a comfortable ride.
-It also has great safety scores like most rivals, though its reliability rating is slightly below-average.

 The base Q5 2.0T has a 211-horsepower turbocharged four-cylinder engine that makes the Q5 one of the most fuel-efficient offerings in the class, with an EPA-estimated 20/27 mpg city/highway.
 Testers said the 2.0T is plenty powerful for most, but if you want more power, the Q5 3.2 has a 270-horsepower six-cylinder engine.
 With that engine, the Q5 gets an estimated 18/23 mpg city/highway.
 All-wheel drive is standard on all models.